Voting machines are in the news

 where fraud requires a lot of work by a large number of people in a

-location.
-With computerized fraud, one person can
+meaningless, because one person can

 Courts have repeatedly looked at small errors in election